Homer, famous author of the Odyessy, called pears “gift of the gods.”

 - They have a long storage life so pears can be stored for months at O C (32F).
 Bartlett pears can only be stored for a few months; Anjou pears can be stored for 5-7 months.

-- Pears ripen at room temperature; leave them on your kitchen counter and enjoy their beauty until they ripen in a few days.
+- This fruit ripens best at room temperature; leave them on your kitchen counter and enjoy their beauty until they ripen in a few days.
 Putting apples and bananas in the same bowl will speed up the ripening, or you can put them in a paper bag.

 - If you want to slow down the ripening of the pears simply put them back in the refrigerator in the coldest part, away from strong-smelling foods; they absorb odors.